- Power Outages

 - Properly dispose of metallic balloons; cut balloons with scissors directly above the knot or sealing point to deflate it and immediately put the balloon in the trash.

 - If you see a metallic balloon caught in a power line, DO NOT attempt to climb a utility pole or pull the string to recover it.
-Leave it alone and call Hawaiian Electric's trouble line at 1-855-304-1212 to report it.
+Leave it alone and call Hawaiian Electric's trouble line at one of the following to report it:

 Metallic Balloon Facts